A Photographic tour of Iceland.

 We set.
 Off down a clear gravel track only to be confronted with a snow drift.
 It wasn't a big drift and it had tyre tracks running through it already.
 I decided to try it slowly and carefully.
 Mistake.
 The sump lodged itself firmly on the bank of snow in the middle of the road lifting the wheels and stopping the vehicle in it's tracks.
 It wasn't much, if I had hit it faster our momentum would have carried us through.

 So we had to dig ourselves out.
 We had a small dust pan, a few rocks lying about but nothing long enough to reach the sump area that was actually caught except for my tripod.

 Now I've always held that a flimsy tripod is a waste of space.
 I'll add to that now.
 A tripod that is not strong enough to dig you out of a snow drift is no use to man or beast.

 A short while later we were on our way again.

 Kįlfshamarvķk was well worth the effort but unfortunately, due to the time we lost and the fact that we had booked a cabin for that night, we had far too little time here.

-Without that booking to consider we would have stayed the night for certain.
+We both found lots of interst her and without that booking to consider we would have stayed the night for certain.